mizanurrrahaman/jobs-portal/README.md

 # JobPortal Application

-## JobPortal App based on Reactsj and Firebase
+## JobPortal App based on ReactJS and Firebase

 ### How to Install this Project